-Criterion is a dead-simple, non-intrusive testing framework for the C programming language.
+Criterion is a dead-simple, non-intrusive unit testing framework for C and C++.

 1.1 Philosophy

 Most test frameworks for C require a lot of boilerplate code to set up tests and test suites - you need to create a main, then register new test suites, then register the tests within these suits, and finally call the right functions.